ASTC’s Impact & Initiatives

 - Conferences and Events – Year-round opportunities for professionals to learn about a variety of emerging issues in the science and technology center and museum field, engage in conversations about what is happening on the ground, and connect with colleagues in topical discussion groups.

 - Collaboration for Ongoing Visitor Experience Studies (COVES) – A community for North American museums to systematically collect, analyze, and report on visitor experience data.

-- Dimensions Magazine – ASTC’s award-winning, bimonthly magazine features valuable insights into trends, practices, innovations, and crucial issues affecting the field, as well as practical solutions shared among institutions.
+- Dimensions – ASTC’s award-winning publication features valuable insights into trends, practices, innovations, and crucial issues affecting the field, as well as practical solutions shared among institutions.

 - Diversity and Leadership Development Fellowship Program – Supporting the professional growth and retention of science-engagement professionals of diverse backgrounds currently working in science and technology centers and museums.

 - Informal STEM Learning Professional Competency Framework – An online tool for individuals, institutions, and organizations to understand, plan, and advance their professional capacity in the field of informal STEM learning.

 - International Science Center and Science Museum Day (ISCSMD) – An annual event to showcase how the world’s science centers are engaging their communities to address local and global sustainability challenges.

 - NASA’s Universe of Learning – Professional development for educators that draws on science directly from NASA Astrophysics, and support for informal education institutions to develop innovative STEM learning models.

 - Roads Taken – An NSF-funded study documenting the long-term impact of STEM-focused out-of-school time youth programming and exploring the connections between program design and participant outcomes.